somatechlat/somafractalmemory/docs/PRODUCTION_READINESS.md

 ## 3. Key configuration and schema notes

 - Ensure `EVENTING_ENABLED=true` in `helm/values.yaml` (or override via `--set`) when using the evented pipeline.
 - The event producer validates events against `schemas/memory.event.json`.
-The project requires `timestamp` as an ISO8601 string (`date-time`).
+The current implementation emits a numeric epoch timestamp via `time.time()`; consumers accept both epoch numbers and ISO8601 strings and normalise to epoch seconds.
 If you extend or change the schema, update both producer and consumers.
 - We recommend keeping `additionalProperties: false` in the schema to force strict contract compatibility.

-Recent compatibility fix included:

-- `eventing/producer.py` now loads `schemas/memory.event.json` and emits UTC ISO8601 timestamps (e.g. `2025-09-27T12:34:56.789+00:00`).
-- `workers/kv_writer.py` accepts numeric epoch or ISO timestamp strings and normalizes to epoch seconds before DB insertion.
-This keeps backward compatibility.

 ## 4. Expose API for developers (local dev only)